BMW 2 Series (F22): Development and launch

 The coupé model premiered at the 2014 North American International Auto Show, with sales beginning in March 2014.
 The convertible model premiered later in October at the 2014 Paris Motor Show, and launched in February 2015.
 The exterior design was led by Christopher Weil.

-The F22 2 Series has a 50:50 weight distribution and features a MacPherson strut front suspension and a five-link rear suspension.
+The F22 2 Series has a 50:50 weight distribution and uses the F20 platform, with MacPherson strut front suspension and a five-link rear suspension.
 Compared to the E82 1 Series coupé, the F22 2 Series is 72 mm longer, 26 mm wider, and 5 mm lower.
 The 2 Series also has 6 mm more front headroom and 21 mm more rear legroom, and has an additional 20 litres trunk space at 390 litres.
 The 2 Series has a reduced drag coefficient of 0.29 for the 220i Coupé.

 Convertible models feature a 20% increase in rigidity compared to the E88 1 Series convertible and feature an electric convertible top that can be raised or lowered in 20 seconds at speeds up to 50 kph.

 All models meet the Euro 6 exhaust emissions standard.